 Racial terror lynchings served numerous purposes in maintaining systemic white supremacy.
 Lynchings were often treated as a spectacle, with many having an even carnival-like atmosphere as a warning to local African American communities.
 Lynchings served as a constant warning to African American communities throughout the country that they were never truly safe.
 At any moment, for any reason, the same fate could befall them simply because of their race.

-Organizations like the Equal Justice Initiative focus on a specific time period in U.S. history…
+Organizations like the Equal Justice Initiative (EJI) focus on a specific time period in U.S. history.
+EJI specifically investigates lynchings reported between 1877-1950.

 Themes